infernotlc/Rsrv/README.md

 Flowchart link:
 https://drive.google.com/file/d/1K_UbTClfNRs3TlYI3QfC7rusKMr2XQje/view?usp=sharing

-Features:
+ Implemented Features:
 - login, register, reset password
 - customer screen - admin screen - design screen - reservation screen
-- create place- save place - create design - save design
+- create place- save place with reservation times and images- create design - save design
 - fetch place - fetch design for users
-- save reservation - dissappear reserved tables feature
+- save reservation by date and time - fetch reservation times by date
-- have been implemented
+- if there is no available times for it day remove table from design

+Next Features:
+Show reservations for admins and visitors
+Admins and visitors can cancel reservations
+Settings screen
+More information about places
+Save places by country and city, approve them to show their places Fetch places by country and city
+Take comments for places
+Punishment system for non made visits (after 30 minutes of reservation can be automatically cancel) If made more than 5 cancel account will be deleted Notifications for admins and users
+Reports for admins daily, weekly, monthly

 Admin Dashboard:
 Add and manage places.